datahackare/warz0ne/_posts/2020-10-03-Blackfield.md

 ### [](#header-3)Forensic SMB share

 So after a bit of testing different things I took a look at the SMB enumeration from earlier.
-There is a share called forensic.I logged in and listed the content with the user audit2020.
+There is a share called forensic.
+I logged in and listed the content with the user audit2020.

 ```
 Smbclient -U audit2020 //10.10.10.192/forensic